DoganM95/CP2077-Mods-Updater/README.md

 - `-v "...:/game"` defines the absolute path of the game directory
 - `-v "...:/state"`is where installed version informations are stored
 - `-v "...:/tmp"` is where downloaded zips of the mods are stored temporarily
+- `-v "...:/zips"` is where local mod zips are stored, that should be installed (optional omit if not needed)

 ### Run Once